-Construct the following roads including carriageways, stormwater drainage, verges, bus setdowns, footpaths, bikeways, landscaping, traffic control devices and streetlighting.
+Construct the following roads including carriageways, stormwater drainage, verges, bus setdowns, footpaths, bikeways, landscaping, traffic control devices and street lighting.
 Any reference to initial construction in this section is a reference to construction approved by Council in accordance with the rezoning conditions and the MHIA.

-- .1 All internal collector roads and access streets; - .2 A four lane median divided arterial road being the extension of Discovery Drive from Node C north to the northern boundary of the adjacent Central East Residential Precinct in accordance with the MHIA.
-The initial standard of construction is to be a two lane median divided road.

-- .3 Intersections at the intersection points along the extension northwards of Discovery Drive and the additional intersection with the North-South Arterial Road between Nodes C and D to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
+- .1 All internal collector roads and access streets; - .2 A two lane undivided sub-arterial road being the further extension of Discovery Drive from the existing intersection with Davenport Parade to the future intersection with Bridgeport Drive and a two lane collector road being Bridgeport Drive through to the western boundary of the precinct, in accordance with the MHIA. - .3 Intersections at the intersection points along the extension northwards of Discovery Drive (refer Figure 7) to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
 The staging of traffic signals may be undertaken in accordance with a timetable approved by Council as per the MHIA; and - .4 Bikeways and pathways, including commuter and recreational bikeways generally as shown on Figure 4, in accordance with the MHIA.